Skip to Main Content

 "Marriage is contemplated by the law as a civil contract, for which the consent of the contracting parties, capable in law of contracting, is essential."

-"The essence of the contract of marriage is the consent of the parties, as in the case of any other contract; and, whenever there is present. perfect consent to be husband and wife, the contract of marriage is completed."- Justice Mitchell, Hulett V. Carey, Minnesota Supreme Court, 1896.
+"The essence of the contract of marriage is the consent of the parties, as in the case of any other contract; and, whenever there is present. perfect consent to be husband and wife, the contract of marriage is completed."- Justice Mitchell, Hulett v.
+Carey (In re Hulett's Estate), 66 Minn.
+327, 69 NW 31 (1896)

 A marriage “allows two people to find a life that could not be found alone, for a marriage becomes greater than just the two persons.”
 (Justice Kennedy, Obergefell v.
 Hodges, 576 U.S. (2015))